DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "It is vibrations from wheel's tire.
 You'll get used soon."

 "You lie!
-Even if it is Kay, I don't believe you...
+Even if it is Kai, I don't believe you...
 Stop and let me offffff!?"

 Rinne, who was sitting besides him and forced to enjoy this ride, started shouting and screaming.
-And at the end she started clinging to Kay, who were currently driving.
+And at the end she started clinging to Kai, who were currently driving.

-"Help me, Kayyy!"
+"Help me, Kaiyy!"

 "Wait, Rinne, be careful where you're stepping!
 And don't touch lever!
 Car is going..."